Lynsey de Paul: Branching out in the 1980s

-In 1983, de Paul orchestrated, played, and produced two classical records of compositions by Handel and Bach for Deutsche Grammophon and released "Air on a Heart String" backed with "Arrival of the Queen" with panflautist Horea Crishan.
+In 1983, de Paul orchestrated, played, and produced two updated classical recordings for Deutsche Grammophon and released "Air on a Heart String" ("Air on the G String" composed by Bach) backed with "Arrival of the Queen" ("The Arrival of the Queen of Sheba" composed by Handel) with panflautist Horea Crishan.
 During this period, de Paul began composing and performing songs for children.
-This included work for the Channel Tunnel Group, which involved writing and producing an album of children's songs with an accompanying song colouring book for Eurotunnel's mascot, entitled Marcus The Mole, as well as film music for the children's film Gabrielle and the Doodleman, in which she had a starring role as an actress.
-That same year, she also appeared with Carl Davis in a specially commissioned film "What Price Music?" for the Performing Rights Society (PRS) explaining how the PRS looks after its 15,000 members as well as almost half a million affiliated members worldwide.
+This included writing the music for the children's film Gabrielle and the Doodleman, in which she had a starring role as an actress.
+That same year, she also appeared with Carl Davis in a specially commissioned film "What Price Music?" for the Performing Rights Society (PRS) (now known as the PRS for Music) explaining how the PRS looks after its 15,000 members as well as almost half a million affiliated members worldwide.

 De Paul also composed jingles for radio stations including Capital Radio.
 In 1983, she appeared at the Conservative Party conference with DJ Kenny Everett and film producer Michael Winner, where she sang a song she had composed especially for the occasion: "Vote Tory, Tory, Tory/For election glory".
 She was the subject of the first episode of a TV series about female singers called "Ladybirds", directed by Bryan Izzard.
-As well as being interviewed about her music and life, she played some of her most famous compositions, as well as a solo version of "Arrival of the Queen of Sheba" on a London roof top overlooking St Paul's Cathedral.
+As well as being interviewed about her music and life, she played some of her most famous compositions, as well as her version of "All I Am" and a new song, "Thunder in the Night".
+She also played a solo version of "Arrival of the Queen of Sheba" on various synthesisers/keyboards on a London roof top with a great view overlooking St Paul's Cathedral.
 Some years later, her version of this song would later become the theme song for a German TV programme.

-De Paul was the special guest of the day on "Good Morning Britain: with Nick Owen and Anne Diamond" on 17 February 1984.
+De Paul was the special guest of the day on Good Morning Britain: with Nick Owen and Anne Diamond on 17 February 1984.
+She also made a guest appearance on the Rod and Emu Show (aka Rod and Emu's Saturday Special) on the 10 March 1984, where she performed her self-composed song, "Thunder in the Night".
 On 19 November 1984, de Paul was honoured to be one of the performers at the Royal Variety Performance in the presence of Queen Elizabeth II as well as the Queen Mother and the Prince and Princess of Wales and Lady Sarah Armstrong-Jones at the Victoria Palace Theatre.
 The complete show was aired on BBC One.

 In 1985, she was a judge on the television talent show New Faces and also on "Sky Star Search" as well as a regular panellist on the television shows Call My Bluff, Punchlines and Blankety Blank.
 She hosted television shows such as Club Vegetarian, Shopper's Heaven, Eat Drink & Be Healthy, Women of Substance, The Vinyl Frontier and 15 episodes of Living Room Legends, which featured home videos.
-On 21 April 1989, she was a special guest and performed songs during RTÉ Television coverage of the first People in Need Trust Telethon.